aakeohane/myFlix-client/README.md

 # myFlix React

 The front end or client-side of my myFlix app making use of the existing server-side of the myFlix API that I built using **MongoDB**.
+The user interface was making use of the MERN stack to demonstrate my ability to work with **_React_**.

 ## Features ✅

----

 **Main View**